Risk management

 Risk description

 Bilia currently sells cars and services from facilities, but also has digital sales channels for used cars and accessories.
-Change initiatives are underway regarding digital business channels and business models for sale of new cars.
-If all the car manufacturers/general agents that Bilia works with should move, fully or partly, to their own sales channels, this could have an adverse impact on Bilia’s business.
-New players, mainly for car sharing and fossil-free cars, are interested in establishing operations in our countries.
+Change initiatives are under way regarding digital business channels and business models for the sale of new cars.
+If all the car manufacturers/general agents that Bilia works with should move, fully or partly, to new business models or their own sales channels, this could have an adverse impact on Bilia’s business.
+New players, mainly for car sharing and the sale of fossil-free cars, are interested in establishing operations in our countries.

 Opportunities and management

-Bilia's sales currently take place via various business models, such as traditional retailer and agent model.
-Bilia follows the development of new business models and new sales channels and will adapt its business to market conditions as necessary.
-New business models can make a positive contribution to Bilia’s financial position regarding risk and capital tied up.
-Bilia continuously works on strengthening and developing its customer relationship to maintain a strong position on the market.
-Bilia follows the development of new players in our operating countries and continuously
+Bilia’s sales currently take place via various business models, such as traditional retailer and agent model.
+Bilia is monitoring the evolution of new business models and sales channels, and will adapt its business to market conditions as necessary.
+New business models can contribute positively to Bilia’s financial position in terms of risk and capital tied up.
+Bilia is constantly working to enhance and develop its customer relations with the aim of maintaining a strong position on the market.
+Bilia monitors the development of new players in our countries of operation and continuously evaluates potential future partners.

 Risks related to competitiveness and technological development of the products